-How to use this data:
+How to use this data

-- 1. These datasets have been made for change analysis.
+- 1. These datasets replace the Land use of Australia 2010-11 to 2015-16, 250 m (version 6) released in June 2022.
+Data updates and revisions are listed in the Lineage Statement. - 2.
+These datasets have been made for change analysis.
 With the nature of archived datasets, change may reflect improved data quality.
-When interpreting land use change, users should consider the input data sources and their influence on the final land use assigned to a cell (pixel). - 2.
+When interpreting land use change, users should consider the input data sources and their influence on the final land use assigned to a cell (pixel). - 3.
 Agricultural areas will not necessarily tally to those reported by the Australian Bureau of Statistics.
 Agricultural census data is scaled to fit the spatial extent for agricultural uses within Statistical Areas Level 2.
-This area is determined by subtracting the area occupied by non-agricultural land uses. - 3.
+This area is determined by subtracting the area occupied by non-agricultural land uses. - 4.
 Agricultural land uses are informed by continuous probability surfaces for each commodity allocated.
 The rarest commodity is allocated first to cells with the highest probability for that commodity until its area is satisfied.
 Then the next rarest commodity is allocated to the remaining cells with the highest probability for that commodity until its area is satisfied.
 This continues until all land uses are allocated.
-The result approximates a maximum likelihood map. - 4.
-Irrigated agricultural land uses are informed by an irrigation potential index and reflect those areas mostly likely to have been irrigated in the target period up to the area of the scaled irrigation statistics. - 5.
+The result approximates a maximum likelihood map.
+How

+- distinct the commodity appears in the satellite imagery will influence attribute accuracy, as too the similarity of the phenology within a commodity group. - 5.
+Irrigated agricultural land uses are informed by an irrigation potential index and reflect those areas mostly likely to have been irrigated in the target period up to the area of the scaled irrigation statistics. - 6.
 ACLUMP releases regular updates to its Catchment scale land use of Australia dataset.
 This provides more detailed land use mapping but as a compilation of various dates, between and often within jurisdictions, it is not recommended for reporting land use change nationally.
-The Queensland Land Use Mapping Program provides datasets for assessing land use change within its Natural Resource Management Regions. - 6.
+The Queensland Land Use Mapping Program provides datasets for assessing land use change within its Natural Resource Management Regions. - 7.
 The equal area projection (Australian Albers EPSG:3577) is provided for area calculations.
-The accuracy of the area estimates is affected by the cell size of the land use datasets and the input data sources used in their construction
+The accuracy of the area estimates is affected by the cell size of the land use datasets and the input data sources used in their construction.